-In 2017 the Parent Company has received final tax assessments for the years 2012-2015 from the Israeli Tax Authorities.
+In December 2021 the Parent Company has received final tax assessments for the years 2016-2019 from the Israeli Tax Authorities.

-For the US subsidiary, tax years starting 2015 and any tax attributes carryforwards from prior periods remain subject to examination in future periods.
+For the US subsidiary, with regards to any tax years starting 2015 and any tax attributes carryforwards from prior periods remain subject to examination in future periods (under the standard US statute of limitation and subject to tax filing).

+In 2019, Ancosys GmbH received final tax assessments for the years 2014-2016.

 The other subsidiaries received final tax assessments through tax years 2012 until 2016.